willstepp/writings/hunger/hunger.md

 Kulsathee and the elders told everyone to avoid the food all around until it was determined safe to eat.
 Since nobody knew how to determine what was safe every kind of food was brought and inspected.
 The sick were asked what they had eaten that morning and the night before.
 Strangely it seemed potatoes were the only thing not contaminated by the mold so far and each family horded what they had of them in secret.

-Yaholo was asked to perform rites of purification.
-He consulted some old writings, since that ritual had not been performed for many, many years.
-And thought nobody truly believed it would work they did not know what else to do.
+Yaholo was asked to perform rites of purification in order to cleanse the food.
+He consulted some old writings since that particular ritual had not been performed for generations.
+Though nobody truly believed in the words of the rite to do anything it gave the tribe hope and had value for that reason.

 The potato crops were harvested early and kept secure in an isolated shed by Yonaguska.
 Each day they were rationed out to the families since every other food source was unsafe.